Accelerating Vehicle-2-Everything (V2X) Services with a Modern Data Foundation

 Future of V2X and MQTT

 V2X presents many exciting opportunities for innovative services for smart cities and connected vehicles.
 MQTT is a proven standard for connecting IoT devices and is well suited for V2X use cases.
 HiveMQ has been collaborating with major telecom carriers to develop proof of concepts using their 5G network infrastructure and MEC facilities with AWS Wavelength deployments.
 HiveMQ has demonstrated that MQTT and our HiveMQ MQTT broker meets the latency requirements for V2X use cases.
-The HiveMQ team also has the deep MQTT expertise required to architect large-scale V2X use cases.
-We welcome the opportunity to collaborate with other partners who are interested in deploying V2X services.
+Contact us to learn more about how we can work together to architect large-scale V2X use cases.